 Power & Abilities

-Ant-Man has the strength of a normal man who engages in intensive regular exercise.
-At insect size his is compact but retains normal size strength.
-At giant size his strength is enhanced proportionately.
+- Strength: At insect size, he is compact but retains normal size strength.
+At giant size, his strength is enhanced proportionately.

 - Eric O'Grady was featured in the HeroClix figure game as part of the "Chaos War" series.
 It depicted Eric in his second Ant-Man uniform from his time with the Secret Avengers.